This post may include affiliate links.

 - Yoga 3 times a week and master a headstand

-Looking back I realise how important these goals were.
+Looking back, I realize how important these goals were.
 They had helped me look forward and helped to start shaping my life.
-The last thing you can imagine in grief, is moving forward without that person.
-While setting goals doesn’t always help with the pain, it became a small stepping stone to how I was going to rebuild my life whilst carrying all that my brother had taught me.
+The last thing you can imagine in grief is moving forward without that person.
+So while setting goals doesn’t always help with the pain, it became a small stepping stone to how I would rebuild my life whilst carrying all that my brother had taught me.

 Learning to be comfortable by yourself again

 Watching someone through an illness consumes you.
 Your life becomes solely about them.
-When they pass, it can be really difficult to be by yourself again because you’re so used to being there for them.
+But, then, it can be difficult to be by yourself again when they pass because you’re so used to being there for them.

-To help me learn how to be by myself again I started to do things by myself that I thought I could only enjoy with other people.
-For me, going to the beach in the morning and reading was great.
+To help me learn how to be by myself again, I started doing things myself that I thought I could only enjoy with other people.
+For example, going to the beach in the morning and reading were great for me.
 I took long walks in nice areas.
 I also went out to cafes by myself.

 All this helped me to be in my own company more.
 It was as simple as finding the things I loved to do and doing them alone.